 About Our Fire Department

-Palm Coast Fire Department was founded in 1973 and transformed from a volunteer fire department protecting 125 citizens to a combination paid and volunteer fire department serving nearly 90,000 citizens and many visitors of our beautiful city.
+Founded in 1973, the Palm Coast Fire Department has evolved from a small volunteer force protecting 125 residents into a combination paid and volunteer department serving nearly 105,000 citizens and countless visitors to our vibrant city.

 Our History

-The forefathers of Palm Coast Fire Department established the foundation the department was built upon, earning our eternal respect and gratitude for their vision and leadership.
-On April 3, 1973, Palm Coast Volunteer Fire Department began with 36 members, many of which were former firefighters from other parts of the country that settled in the Palm Coast community for retirement.
+The Palm Coast Fire Department was built on the vision and leadership of its founding members, whose dedication laid the foundation for the department’s success and growth.
+Established on April 3, 1973, the Palm Coast Volunteer Fire Department began with 36 members—many of whom were retired firefighters from across the country who had settled in the Palm Coast community.

-The first station was located on the corner of Clubhouse Drive and Palm Coast Parkway and is still in operation today. n 1983, the first career firefighter was hired.
-Six years later, in 1989, a second fire station opened on the west side of Palm Coast.
-The number of emergency incidents (call volume) increased to a level that required 24-hour staffing to handle the nearly 1,000 calls per year, over a 64 square mile area.
-Because of increased growth in the north end of the city, the third station opened in 2003 followed by fourth and fifth stations in 2009.
+The department’s first fire station, located at the corner of Clubhouse Drive and Palm Coast Parkway, remains in operation today.
+In 1983, the first career firefighter was hired, marking the beginning of the transition to a combination department.
+By 1989, a second fire station opened on the city’s west side to meet the increasing demand for emergency services, which had grown to nearly 1,000 calls per year across 64 square miles.
+Continued growth led to the opening of a third fire station in 2003, followed by fourth and fifth stations in 2009.

 Our Chief Officers